Cloud deployment overview

 - Microsoft deleted the rule containing your IP address from the safe list because it violated a guideline.

-To regain access to the environment, you will need to add the IP address of the computer from which you are connecting.
-To do this, complete the steps in the section, Remote Desktop earlier in this document.
+To regain access to the environment, you will need to add the IP address of the computer from which you are connecting to.
+To do this, complete the steps Remote Desktop section earlier in this topic.